lasimon/lagom/docs/manual/guide/devmode/detailedTopics/CassandraServer.md

 @[cassandra-users-project](code/build-cassandra-opts.sbt)

 Because the project's name is `users-impl`, the generated Cassandra keyspace will be `users_impl` (note that dashes are replaced with underscores).
-If you'd prefer the kesyapce to be named simply `users`, you could either change the project's `name` to be `users`, or alternatively add the following setting:
+If you'd prefer the keyspace to be named simply `users`, you could either change the project's `name` to be `users`, or alternatively add the following setting:

 @[cassandra-users-project](code/build-cassandra-opts2.sbt)